PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Results

 \subsection{Visualizing the feature extraction process of PTransIPs with UMAP}

-To investigate our model's ability to distinguish phosphorylation sites, we visualized the features extracted by PTransIPs during different stages of training process using uniform manifold approximation and projection (UMAP)\cite{mcinnes2018umap, becht2019dimensionalityumap}.
+To investigate our model's ability to distinguish phosphorylation sites, we visualize the features extracted by PTransIPs during different stages of training process using uniform manifold approximation and projection (UMAP)\cite{mcinnes2018umap, becht2019dimensionalityumap}.
 For both S/T and Y phosphorylation sites, the distinction between positive and negative samples was nebulous based on the raw input, and the data points appeared intermingled and lacked clear boundaries (Figure \ref{fig:Visualization of PTransIPs training process}A).
-However, for embeddings from both sequence and structure protein pretrained models, the pretrained sequence model demonstrated robust discriminatory power (Figure \ref{fig:Visualization of PTransIPs training process}B), and the pretrained structural model also showed preliminary differentiation capability between the two types of samples (Figure \ref{fig:Visualization of PTransIPs training process}C), intuitively proving the utility of using pre-trained models for training.
+However, for embeddings from both sequence and structure protein pre-trained models, the pre-trained sequence model demonstrated robust discriminatory power (Figure \ref{fig:Visualization of PTransIPs training process}B), and the pre-trained structural model also showed preliminary differentiation capability between the two types of samples (Figure \ref{fig:Visualization of PTransIPs training process}C), intuitively proving the utility of using pre-trained models for training.
 Progressing further, once data was processed via the combined features of CNN and Transformer layers, the demarcation between positive and negative samples became stark and apparent (Figure \ref{fig:Visualization of PTransIPs training process}D).
-Such observations robustly show the ability of PTransIPs in feature extraction for the identification of phosphorylation sites.
+These observations not only indicate that the features extracted by PTransIPs possess the capability to identify phosphorylation sites, but also intuitively demonstrate that the embeddings generated from protein PLMs can distinguish whether sequences are phosphorylated to some extent.
+The visualization validates the effectiveness of the PTransIPs architecture and training process.

 In addition, we plot the corresponding UMAP figures for the test dataset of S/T and Y phosphorylation sites.
-These results were similar to those presented in the main text for the train dataset of S/T sites and can be found in \url{https://github.com/StatXzy7/PTransIPs}.
+These results are similar to those presented in the main text for the train dataset of S/T sites and can be found in supplementary material Figure S1-S3.

-\subsection{Independent test of PTransIPS for phosphorylation site identification}
+\subsection{Independent test of PTransIPs for phosphorylation site identification}